saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 {{ public_as }}
 </pre>

-The last line in the example was only added to be able to print something to screen.
-Now, when I render the example template, I get the following output:
+Rendering the last example where the map file is used, gives the following output:

 <pre style="font-size:12px">
 / $ salt minion slsutil.renderer default_renderer='jinja' /var/tmp/example.j2